2018 • 06 • 28

 Where to Stay

-Isla Verde has no luxury resort, but there are decent accommodation from homestays to resorts.
+Isla Verde has no luxury resort, but there are decent accommodations from homestays to resorts.
 Resorts are usually located at Sitio Sampalukan, while the guesthouses and homestays are mostly at Mahabang Buhangin.
-If you are planning to explore Batangas City or are only planning a day trip on Verde Island, here are some of the recommended hotels in Batangas City according to Agoda users as of May 2018.
+If you are planning to explore Batangas City or are only planning a day trip on Verde Island, here are some of the recommended hotels in Batangas City according to Agoda users, in no particular order.

 - Pontefino Hotels. ✅ CHECK RATES & AVAILABILITY